Sounding Whale - Labrador Sea 199827" x 38" Oil Tempera on Panel

 - Provenance: Direct from the artist to West End Gallery, 1998

 - Condition: Excellent.
 No visible craquelure, losses, or restoration.
 Original surface shows vibrant colour saturation with luminous pinks, lavenders, and deep purples fully intact.
-Professionally framed with conservation glazing.
+Professionally framed.
 Accompanied by complete archival documentation including artist's handwritten letter, original photographs, and 1998 bill of sale establishing direct provenance from the artist.

 Exceptional Archival Documentation